janparttimaa/custom-administrative-templates/Sparx Enterprise Architect/README.md

 ## OMA-URI of ADMX-template

 > [!IMPORTANT]
 > Unfortunately you cannot set "AutoCheckoutEx" using this ADMX-template.
 Instead you need to use another methods.
-Some of these have are listed below:
+Some of these methods are listed below:
-> - On-Prem: "Registry" section from Group Policy Management Editor.
+> - **On-Prem:** "Registry" section from Group Policy Management Editor.
-> - Cloud:
+> - **Cloud:**
 >   - **Option 1:** [Remediations](https://learn.microsoft.com/en-us/intune/intune-service/fundamentals/remediations) -feature from Intune.
 >   - **Option 2:** Deploy PowerShell-script, that will implement "AutoCheckoutEx" with needed value as an application and add AutoCheckoutEx" with needed value to detection method.
 >   - **Option 3:** Wrap Sparx Enterprise Architect installer to [PSAppDeployToolkit](https://psappdeploytoolkit.com/).
 For post-installation section import "AutoCheckoutEx" with needed value.
 Remember to add "AutoCheckoutEx" and needed value to detection method when deploying Sparx Enterprise Architect as an application.